 As the fight for child support reform heats to a boiling point, it is common to hear and see articles and statements suggesting that the child support system was designed to destroy the Black family, and more specifically, the Black man.
 Because this statement has resulted in many articles, social media posts, memes and other outlets of communication, it is important to either verify or dispel the validity of this hypothesis.
 The number of supporters of The Reform Child Support NOW!
 Movement grows across the nation and has reached people all around the globe.
-Due to this great reach and because child support reform is so desperately needed on a global scale, it is imperative that the information shared nationally and internally concerning demographics and other statistics be as accurate as possible.
-Depending on the state and country there are mixed demographics, procedures, laws, enforcement practices and they are all affected differently by child support issues and laws.
-But for the purposes of this article, the discovery and if necessary the exploration of any discriminatory laws and practices will remain within the borders of the United States and more specifically to seven states.
+Due to this great reach and because child support reform is so desperately needed on a global scale, it is imperative that the information shared nationally and internationally concerning demographics and other statistics be as accurate as possible.
+Depending on the state and country, there are mixed demographics, procedures, laws, enforcement practices and they are all affected differently by child support issues and laws.
+But for the purposes of this article, the discovery, and if necessary, the exploration of any discriminatory laws and practices will remain in seven states within the borders of the United States.

 The seven states chosen for this article were selected because they have the highest reported arrears allegedly owed by non-custodial parents.
 Arrears in child support is a term that refers to past due child support owed to a custodial parent, (Anna Assad, 2012).
 The federal government has made no secret about the arrears allegedly owed by parents across the country and uses the sky-high amount allegedly owed to encourage the backing of the child support system.
 According to a report published by the Office of Child Support Enforcement (OCSE) Agency on September 15, 2017 and written by Dennis Putze, as of April 2017, 5.5 million delinquent non-custodial parents, or debtors, owed over $114 billion in past due child support.

 Of this $114 billion, the top arrears owed were reported by the following states:

 - Texas $15,844,922,985